Craft of tonal composition

 B- to B+ Work which shows a strong grasp of the subject, both intellectually and technically, with good conceptual thought, evidence of musical and intellectual acumen, expressed clearly in either music notation or, when required, in prose.

 A- to A** Work which demonstrates a thorough grasp of the subject, both musically and intellectually, with evidence of further study and deeper conceptual thought, some originality of musical approach, expressed in a convincing and notationally flawless manner.

 C- to C+

-On successful completion of the module, students will be able to critically evaluate through analysis the compositional structure and other defined elements of specific musical works, or sections thereof, composed c.1700–1830, using appropriate techniques / methodologies as taught on the module (e.g. tonal counterpoint, prolongation and cadence, figured roman notation, formal functions, reduction)
+On successful completion of the module, students will be able to analyse specific musical works, or sections thereof, composed c.1700–1830, using appropriate techniques / methodologies as taught on the module (e.g. tonal counterpoint, prolongation and cadence, figured roman notation, formal functions, reduction)

 Teaching and Learning Strategy

 Two seminar hours each week of term (typically with a gap between the two seminars, rather than a two-hour class).

 You are expected to listen to examples and do reading etc. in advance of classes.
 This time also includes time spent working on assignments.